nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 3. If the student exists, `AddQuestionCommand#execute(Model model)` checks if the student already has a similar question recorded.
 4. A unique question is defined solely by its `question` and does not take into account if the question has been solved.
 If a duplicate question is found, a `CommandException` is thrown and the question will not be added.
 5. If the question is not a duplicate, `Student#addQuestion(Question question)` is called to create a modified copy of the student with a newly added question.
-6. `Model#setPerson(Student target, Student editedStudent)` is called to replace the student with the modified copy.
+6. `Model#setStudent(Student target, Student editedStudent)` is called to replace the student with the modified copy.
 A new `CommandResult` is returned with a success message showing the affected student and the question added.
 7. The modified student replaces the outdated student in the `UniqueStudentList` and a success message is shown in the result display.

 The following sequence diagram shows how the question adding operation works.